The SRG/eROSITA all-sky survey: Cosmology constraints from cluster abundances in the western Galactic hemisphere: Cosmological constraints

 Given the excellent agreement with \emph{Planck} CMB measurements, the resulting cosmological parameters of two probes can be combined in a statistically meaningful way, enabling a much tighter measurement of the impact of massive neutrinos on both the formation and evolution of the large-scale structure and on the primordial density field.
 As performed in the $\Lambda CDM$ analysis, we combine our results with the \planck CMB constraints to break the degeneracy between $\Omega_{\mathrm{m}}$ and $\sigma_8$.
-We obtain;
+We obtain:

-Simultaneously fitting our measurements with \planck CMB~2020 likelihood chains yield an upper limit of $\sum m_\nu < 0.11{\rm ~eV}$, consistent with the results in the literature results with marginally consistent with the inverted mass hierarchy model, which requires $\sum m_\nu > 0.101{\rm ~eV}$.
+Simultaneously fitting our measurements with \planck CMB~2020 likelihood chains yield an upper limit of $\sum m_\nu < 0.14{\rm ~eV}$, consistent with the results in the literature results with marginally consistent with the inverted mass hierarchy model, which requires $\sum m_\nu > 0.101{\rm ~eV}$, where just 18\% of the \erosita - \planck combined samples are above this limit and consistent with the inverted hierarchical model.

-As a final step, we combine \erass cluster abundance measurements through importance sampling with \planck CMB and with the lower limits from ground-based oscillation experiments \citep{Tanabashi2018}.
-In the case of a normal mass hierarchy scenario, the summed masses of $\sum m_\nu = 0.08_{-0.02}^{+0.03}\mathrm{~eV}$, while assuming the inverted mass hierarchy model, we obtain summed masses of $\sum m_\nu = 0.12_{-0.01}^{+0.03}\mathrm{~eV}$.
-It is interesting to point out, from Fig.~\ref{fig:neutrino_hierarchy}, that the constraints on the mass of the lightest neutrino eigenstates are similar: for both mass hierarchy we obtain $m_{\rm light} = 0.01^{+0.020}_{-0.005}\mathrm{~eV}$ (68\% confidence intervals) or with an upper limit of $0.04\mathrm{~eV}$.
+As a final step, we combined \erass cluster abundance measurements via an importance sampling with \planck CMB and with the lower limits from ground-based oscillation experiments \citep{Tanabashi2018}.
+In the case of a normal mass hierarchy scenario, the summed masses of $\sum m_\nu = 0.09_{-0.02}^{+0.04}\mathrm{~eV}$; while assuming the inverted mass hierarchy model, we obtain summed masses of $\sum m_\nu = 0.12_{-0.02}^{+0.03}\mathrm{~eV}$.
+It is interesting to point out (from Fig.~\ref{fig:neutrino_hierarchy} in Appendix~\ref{app:neutrino}) that the constraints on the mass of the lightest neutrino eigenstates are similar: for both mass hierarchy we obtain $m_{\rm light} = 0.017^{+0.016}_{-0.010}\mathrm{~eV}$ (68\% confidence intervals) or with an upper limit of $0.044\mathrm{~eV}$.

-\subsection{Constraints on the $w$CDM Cosmology}
+\subsection{Constraints on the $w$CDM cosmology}